25-ventures/trepscore-services/CONTRIBUTING.md

 7. Being needlessly complicated without a comment justifying the complications
 8. Using abusive language
 9. Attempting to be malicious towards us or any third party

+We have HoundCI enabled to help catch general style issues; please resolve any issues that Hound brings up.
+If there is a specific instance where you think Hound is wrong, leave a comment and we'll review it.

 [bounty-program]: https://github.com/25-ventures/trepscore-services/wiki